XCPCNL Business Services Announces Shareholder Meeting Via Zoom Webinar Today

 - Updates on capital

-XCPCNL Business Services Corporation (OTC Pink: XCPL) encourages shareholders to visit their corporate Twitter account at https://twitter.com/RealXCPCNL.
+XCPCNL Business Services Corporation XCPL encourages shareholders to visit their corporate Twitter account at https://twitter.com/RealXCPCNL.

 Forward-Looking Statements Disclaimer: